Disability tax credit (DTC)

 As well as the combination of two or more categories

-When only one of the challenges does not meet the criteria, it is also possible to combine two of them (this does not include essential therapeutic care).
+When only one of the challenges does not meet the criteria, it is also possible to combine two of them.
+This does not include life-sustaining therapy.

 Autism and the DTC